 How is the procedure Accomplished?

 A ridge augmentation is accomplished by placing bone graft material onto the area of the jawbone that is deficient.
 This bone may be bone harvested from a different area of your mouth, bone material from a bottle, or a combination of the two.
 The graft may be stabilized with plates, screws, mesh or membranes.
 The gum tissue from the surrounding area is then freed and advanced over this graft and secured with sutures.
 Drs.
 Allen or Pepper may choose to use a new material called bone morphogenic protein (BMP) along with the graft to better facilitate new bone growth.
 These grafts usually require several months to heal before the alveolar ridge can be prepared for dental implant placement.
 During this time, various dental prostheses can be worn to temporarily replace any missing teeth.

-A ridge augmentation procedure is typically performed in Drs.
-Allen or Pepper’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Dr. Pepper’s office under local anesthesia.
 Some patients may also request sedative medication.